davidpaley/dreamland/README.md

 ## Postman Collection

-You could import in postman the file `dreamland.postman_collection.json` and interact with the API.
+You could import in postman [this file](dreamland.postman_collection.json) `dreamland.postman_collection.json` and interact with the API.

 ## Endpoints